cs-au-dk/TAJS/README.md

 Running regression tests
 ------------------------

-The directory `test` contains a collection of tests that can be executed by running `dk.brics.tajs.test.RunFast` with JUnit from Eclipse/IntelliJ or with `ant test` from the command-line.
+The directory `test` contains a collection of tests that can be executed by running [dk.brics.tajs.test.RunFast](test/src/dk/brics/tajs/test/RunFast.java) with JUnit from Eclipse/IntelliJ or with `ant test` from the command-line.
-(A more thorough but slower test is located in `dk.brics.tajs.test.RunAll`.)
+(A more thorough but slower test located in [dk.brics.tajs.test.RunAll](test/src/dk/brics/tajs/test/RunAll.java) can be run with `ant test-all`.)

 Soundiness
 ----------